fniessink/next-action/README.md

   -a, --all             show all next actions (default: False)
 ```

-Assuming your todo.txt file is in the current folder, running *Next-action* without arguments will show the next action you should do based on your tasks' priorities:
+Assuming your todo.txt file is in the current folder, running *Next-action* without arguments will show the next action you should do.
+Given this [todo.txt](todo.txt), calling mom would be the next action:

 ```console
 $ next-action
 (A) Call mom @phone
 ```

+The next action is determined using priority.
+Creation date is considered after priority, with older tasks getting precedence over newer tasks.

-Completed tasks (`x This is a completed task`) and tasks with a start date in the future (`9999-01-01 Start preparing for five-digit years`) are not considered when determining the next action.
+Completed tasks (`x This is a completed task`) and tasks with a creation date in the future (`9999-01-01 Start preparing for five-digit years`) are not considered when determining the next action.

 ### Limit next actions